Georgia Association of Professional Process Servers

 Article II – Purpose

-To promote, upgrade and perpetuate the processing serving industry through the following objectives:
+To promote, upgrade and perpetuate the processing serving profession through the following objectives:

 Section 1.
-Promoting legislation and rules which will advance and professionalize the industry.
+Promote legislation and rules which will advance the profession.

 Section 2.
-Combating legislation and rules which may harm the industry.
+Combat legislation and rules which may harm the profession.

 Section 3.
-Promoting and maintaining professional and ethical standards for the industry.
+Promote and maintaining professional and ethical standards for the profession.

 Section 4.
-Improving relations between the industry and the legal community – attorneys, judges, clerks and officers of the court – and the general public.
+Improve relations between the profession and the legal community – attorneys, judges, clerks and officers of the court – and the general public.

 Article III – Membership

 Section 2.
-Membership in GAPPS shall be open to all persons who are affiliated with the profession of process.
-Membership is approved on an individual basis and is not traansferable.
+Membership in GAPPS shall be open to all persons who are affiliated with the profession of process serving.
+Membership is approved on an individual basis and is not transferable.

 Section 3.
 All applications for membership must be completed in full on a form approved by the Board of Directors.
 Each application shall be accompanied by the appropriate fees at the time of the application as prescribed by the Board of Directors.
-These funds shall be deposited in an escrow account until the application is either approved or rejected.
+These funds shall be deposited until the application is either approved or rejected.
 If approved, the fees are non-refundable.
 If rejected, the applicant will receive a refund minus the processing fee.